 Monday and Wednesday: Class time for researching and preparing Argument#2, our first Rogerian argument.
 Prepare an argument you have been thinking of, or go to Opposing Viewpoints and select a second issue to argue for or against.
-On Friday, we will do Peer Reviews of Argument #2, and have time for Discussion and Feedback; the Final Draft of Argument#2 is due next Monday.
+On Friday, we will do Peer Reviews of Argument #2, and have time for Discussion and Feedback; the Final Draft of Argument#2 is due Monday.

-WEEK SIX: February 13 - 17
+WEEK SIX: October 31 - November 4